shuvo009/Bulletproof-Node.js-Architecture/README.md

 │   └── plugins               # All @hapi plugins will goes this directory.
 │
 ├── dataAccess                # Any kind of database related code are goes here.
 │   ├── repositories          # Repositories are goes here.
-I prefer one repository for one table.
+I prefer one repository for one schema.
 │   └── schema                # All database schema will goes here.
 │
 ├── interfaces                # All interfaces of this application will goes here.